The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Types of kinks and the endpoint

 Finally, let us compare the evolution of the overall density of standard and isolated kinks in the whole quench protocol.
-The results for the Ising model are presented in Figure \ref{fig:kinkste}.
+The results for the Ising model are presented in Fig.~\ref{fig:kinkste}.
 Let us carefully explain this figure.
 When $h \rightarrow \infty$, the ground state is $\ket{...+++++...}$.
 The density of kinks in this maximally disordered state is $n_k = 0.5$ while isolated kinks is $n_k = 0.125$.
-This number can be easily obtained by counting the number of domain walls or isolated domain walls respectively in the perfectly disordered state (i.e. number of aligned pairs of spins or isolated aligned pairs of spins in the antiferromagnetic TFIM).
-As we approach the phase transition at $h = 1$, but still far from the non-adiabatic regime, the average number of kinks decreases, while the density of isolated ones remains constant.
-Around the phase transition there is a rapid decrease on the density of kinks, as ordered domains separated by few domain walls arise.
-The density of standard kinks gets a minima at $h = 0$, where quantum fluctuations are only due to the KZ mechanism, and increases thereafter.
-The density of isolated kinks, however, reaches their minimum value before $h = 0$ and remain constant for a long range of values of $h$ before and after $h=0$.
-The isolated kink operator is therefore resilient against random quantum fluctuations and only measures domain walls due to the KZ mechanism.
+This number can be easily obtained by counting the number of domain walls or isolated domain walls respectively in the perfectly disordered state (i.e. number of aligned pairs of spins or isolated aligned pairs of spins in the antiferromagnetic Ising model).
+As we approach the phase transition at $h = 1$, but still far from the non-adiabatic regime, the average number of kinks decreases, while the density of isolated kinks remains constant.
+Around the phase transition, the density of kinks drops sharply as ordered domains form, separated by a small number of domain walls.
+The density of standard kinks reaches a minimum at $h = 0$, where quantum fluctuations are solely driven by the Kibble-Zurek mechanism, and increases for $h > 0$.
+In contrast, the density of isolated kinks attains its minimum before $h = 0$ and remains nearly constant over a wide range of $h$ values on both sides of the transition.
+This indicates that the isolated kink operator is robust against random quantum fluctuations and selectively detects domain walls generated by the KZ mechanism.